Six Points Interchange

 *Treaty, territory and historical occupation information has been included for educational purposes, and is meant to show respect for these caregivers.
 This information is not intended to be a finite view, nor is it intended to represent legal rights or definitive boundaries.
 To learn more about these matters, please contact the nations in question.

-- 2018 RAIC National Urban Design Awards - Certificate of Merit, Urban Design Plans
+- RAIC National Urban Design Awards - Certificate of Merit, Urban Design Plans, 2018

-- 2018 Consulting Engineers of Ontario - Award of Merit
+- Consulting Engineers of Ontario - Award of Merit, 2018

-- 2017 Toronto Urban Design Awards - Award of Merit
+- Toronto Urban Design Awards - Award of Merit, 2017

-The vision for the Six Points Interchange is to transform a multi-tiered freeway junction into an engaging public realm, create connections to the surrounding neighbourhoods and amenities that are currently isolated, and elevate Etobicoke Centre into a significant regional hub.
-Located at the convergence of Dundas Street West, Kipling Avenue, and Bloor Street West, this '50s-era, car-focused, “spaghetti junction” will be untangled and replaced by three, grade-related intersections that will ensure pedestrians, cyclists, and motorists can co-exist safely.
+The vision for the Six Points Interchange was to transform a multi-tiered freeway junction into an engaging public realm, create connections to the surrounding neighbourhoods and amenities that are currently isolated, and elevate Etobicoke Centre into a significant regional hub.
+Located at the convergence of Dundas Street West, Kipling Avenue, and Bloor Street West, this '60s-era, car-focused, “spaghetti junction” has been untangled and replaced by three, grade-related intersections that will ensure pedestrians, cyclists, and motorists can co-exist safely.
 Six Points Interchange is a significant urban transformation project because it reclaims highways and re-imagines them as a thriving public realm.
-It will also be the first set of intersecting "complete streets" to be designed and built in Toronto, thereby improving connections to Kipling Station, which is being expanded into a regional transit hub over the next two years.
+It is also the first set of intersecting complete streets to be designed and built in Toronto, thereby improving connections to Kipling Station, which has been expanded into a regional transit hub.

 SvN led the landscape and urban design for Six Points Interchange.
 Other team members include HDR Corporation, Moon Matz Ltd, LGL Ltd, and Multiview Archeoworks.
 Construction is expected to be complete in 2020.
 Key features of the transformation include: